kevincui5/translator_transformer/README.md

 ## Loss Function
-For the loss function, you can either implement one like that in the original tutorial, which a mask is used to exclude the padding in the input data during training, a small optimization, or you can create a custom loss and metrics classes.
-In this tutorial, I just use the Keras' build-in loss functions passed in through model.compile():
+For the loss function, you can either implement one like that in the original tutorial, which a mask is used to exclude the padding in the input data during training, a small optimization, or you can create a custom loss and metrics classes and pass them in model.compile() function.
+In this tutorial, I just use the Keras' build-in loss functions and pass it in model.compile() in train.py:

 `
 train_loss = tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True)